 Daily data testing may cause the issue of uncontrollable costs.
 To avoid this issue, you can add data testing and aperiodic jobs to fixed resource groups.
 Then, use MaxCompute Management to configure custom development groups and business intelligence (BI) groups.
 If production jobs are executed only once per day, you can add them to a pay-as-you-go resource group.

 - Subscription billing method for production businesses, such as hourly extract, transform, load (ETL), and pay-as-you-go billing method for aperiodic jobs or ad hoc queries

 Switching between billing methods

 If you select the subscription billing method, you can upgrade or degrade the configurations in the following scenarios: The data volume changes, and the purchased resources are insufficient or become idle.
-For more information, see Configuration upgrade and downgrade.
+For more information, see Upgrade or downgrade configurations.